juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 1.5 Inserting the data filled with vertices to VBO.

-1.6 Set up the attrib pointers.
+1.6 Set up the attribute pointers.

 1.7 Done VAO.